cyrille-visser/FastHack-SQL/Student/Challenge01.md

 Wide World Importers has provided the following requirements and guidelines:

-1. Both WWI OLTP and data warehouse databases are to be migrated; they do not need to be on the same server.
+1. Both WWI OLTP and data warehouse databases are to be migrated.
-1. Database migration for the OLTP database must be done online with minimum downtime.
+1. Database migration for the OLTP database should be done online with minimum downtime.
-    1. For the purposes of this challenge, use the WWI Order Insert Solution (Windows Application) to simulate load on the on-premises database during migration/assessment.
 1. Database migration for the data warehouse can be done offline.
-1. SSIS package as part of the WWI DW ETL is a *bonus challenge* and not required.

 ## Success Criteria

 * Ensure AdventureWorks database is migrated, noting any blockers with suggestions for remediation.
+* Complete offline migration of the Wide World Importers DW
-* Complete a database assessment of the Wide World Importers OLTP database.
+* Understand online migration requirement options of the Wide World Importers OLTP database and note any blockers.
-* Complete online migration of the Wide World Importers database.
+* Complete offline migration of the Wide World Importers OLTP database.

 ## Tips